acts-project/acts/docs/core/material.rst

 ------------------

-During the material mapping the user can decide to average the material whenever he/she prefers by using the function :func:`Acts::MaterialMapping::averageLayerMaterial()`.
+During the material mapping the user can decide to average the material whenever they prefer by using the function :func:`Acts::MaterialMapping::averageLayerMaterial()`.
 In the end when all material track records have been mapped one should use the function :func:`Acts::MaterialMapping::finalizeLayerMaterial()` in order to finalize the